zexach/the-movie-db/README.md

 * The search field is live and react to any change in the input field.

-* The search fire a request on the search endpoint from TMDB.
+* The search fires a request on the search endpoint from TMDB.

 * The search is performed only when there are 3 or more characters in the search bar and it is triggered only one second after the user has stopped typing.